eastgenomics/medicover_aws/README.md

 # medicover_aws

-Script to import medicover data into the INCA database for final import to Clinvar
+Script to import medicover data into the INCA database for final import to Clinvar: https://cuhbioinformatics.atlassian.net/browse/DI-1456

 ## Files